 Admission to the graduate program is based on merit alone.
 Every offer of admission is accompanied by an offer of full financial aid, consisting of stipend and/or teaching salary, tuition and health fees, and supplemental fellowships available competitively.
 We also encourage our students to travel and spend time abroad, through our exchange programs with various institutions in France, Italy, Spain, and Latin America, or through other forms of financial and institutional support.

-When applying, you must include a writing sample of your best scholarly work in your chosen language of study, not to exceed 15 to 20 double spaced pages, written in the target language.
+When applying, you must include a writing sample of your best scholarly work in your chosen area of study, not to exceed 15 to 20 double spaced pages, written in the target language.

 Prospective applicants in Romance Languages and Literatures often ask about criteria for admissions decisions.
 The committees assess scholarly promise based on each student's dossier as a whole.
 We expect high GRE scores of our applicants.
 We consider test scores to serve as likely indices of academic potential, but also place them in the context of the candidate’s overall profile.

-To all applicants holding previous master’s degrees: At the end of the first year of studies, students may formally request credit for up to four semester-long courses taken elsewhere.
+To all applicants holding previous master’s degrees: Students may formally request credit for up to four semester-long courses taken elsewhere.